willow385/ncndi/readme.txt

 Try running `python3 maple_interpreter.py foo.mpl`.

+The language is called "Maple". "ncndi" is the name of this implementation of the interpreter.
+I haven't decided what that stands for yet.

 File contents:
     ast_parser.py: Contains the Parser class which constructs an abstract syntax tree out of tokens obtained